quocbaongo/PythonScripts_MD_Analysis/SINAPs_update/README.md

   <img src="Screenshot from 2025-02-07 23-02-58.png" alt="SINAPs GUI"/>
 </p>

-Upon completion, the program outputs a comprehensive list of all identified interactions and their probabilities of occurrence throughout the simulation.
+Upon completion, the program outputs a list of all identified interactions and their probabilities of occurrence throughout the simulation.

+While SINAPs effectively identifies potential inter-residue contacts, its exhaustive analysis of all possible interactions can be computationally inefficient, particularly when focusing on specific interaction types.
+For example, analyzing only aromatic interactions between a selected pair of amino acids requires the same computational resources as analyzing all possible interactions.
+To address this limitation, the original "SINAPs.py" script has been modified to enable targeted analysis of aromatic interactions between user-specified amino acid pairs.
+The modified script is "Detecting_aromatic_interactions.py".
+Users can invoke "Detecting_aromatic_interactions.py --help" to view instructions on how to use the script.
+Unlike the original script, which only returns the total number of each type of aromatic interaction formed by a pair of amino acids throughout the simulation, the modified script provides information on the type of aromatic interactions in each structural frame of simulation, and a corresponding plot can be generated using the python script "".